Deep-Commit/poai/README.md

 * Propose new weight snapshot (CID, parameter count, SHA-256 hash, activationEpoch).
 * Token-weighted vote + timelock ensures orderly upgrades.

-### 4.2 DatasetDAO.sol

-* Propose encrypted dataset CID + key-hash for each epoch.
-* Commit-reveal pattern: key is only published at activation boundary to prevent precomputation.

-Full-nodes and miners subscribe to events, prefetch assets, and switch atomically at each epoch boundary.

 ---